A good reputation is built slowly over a lifetime, but it can be lost in a single instant when a negative story is posted on TheDirty.com.

 What Is Reputation X?

-Reputation X is not an SEO company, and we do not use turnkey packages to help our clients.
-We know that the same approach doesn’t work for everyone, and that to be successful, reputation management efforts must be distinctive to each client.
+Reputation X is not an SEO company, and we don't use turnkey packages to help our clients.
+We know that the same approach doesn’t work for everyone.
+To be successful, reputation management efforts must be tailored to each client.
 When companies employ a package for maintaining client reputations, its patterns are easily detected by Google and other search engines.
 This is why many reputation management packages are ineffective.

-Reputation X helps rebuild your reputation by creating excellent content and then following up with publisher outreach, resulting in much more favorable search results.
+Reputation X helps you establish, maintain, and rebuild your reputation through thorough data analytics, the creation of excellent content, and widespread publisher outreach.
 We can also negotiate with sites like TheDirty.com on your behalf.

 How to Undirty Yourself

-A few methods for removing defamatory material from TheDirty.com do work, if you are on a budget and need to go it alone.
-It is important not to anger anyone in the process, as this will make it harder to succeed with a removal request, now or in the future, even if you ask Reputation X to take over for you.
+If you'd like to try going it alone, there are a few methods for removing defamatory material from TheDirty.com that can work.
+Just remember to stay calm.
+Directing anger toward the site (no matter how warranted) will make it harder to succeed with a removal request, now or in the future, even if you ask us to take over for you.

 If you are under 18 and live in California …

-Through a state law called “Online Eraser,” young people in California may be able to have a post removed.
+Young people in California may be able to have a post removed through a state law called "Online Eraser".
 TheDirty.com doesn’t believe this law applies to them, but they may entertain a request.
-You can learn more about the law here.
+You can read the specifics of the law here.

 If you own the copyright to the posted material …